G-Core/product-documentation/documentation/cloud/bare-metal-servers/advanced-ddos-protection/activate-advanced-ddos-protection-for-bare-metal-servers.md

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/advanced-ddos-protection/activate-advanced-ddos-protection-for-bare-metal-servers/11773581148049.png" alt="DDoS Protection " width=80%>

-3. In the **DDoS Protection** section, select the bare metal server you want to enable advanced DDoS protection for by clicking the kebab menu on the right side.
+3. In the **DDoS Protection** section, select the bare metal server you want to enable advanced DDoS protection for by clicking the three-dot menu on the right side.

 <img src="https://assets.gcore.pro/docs/cloud/bare-metal-servers/advanced-ddos-protection/activate-advanced-ddos-protection-for-bare-metal-servers/11773583120913.png" alt="mceclip13.png">

 4. The **Edit advanced DDoS protection profile** pop-up will appear.
 Click the dropdown to choose your preference.
-Examples for a profile are the following:
+Examples of a profile are the following:

 *   CMP block
 *   CS:GO